JanKalin/zcutils/README.md

 ```

 # Known issues
-* The timestamps are not calculated correctly, but for general idea of the mining rate it's good enough.
+The timestamps for per-day statistics are not calculated correctly, but for general idea of the mining rate, especially if the mining rate is approximately constant, it's good enough.

-* Graphs are not well-documented and formatted
+Graphs are not well-documented and formatted